Sports Injury Guide

-In recent years, increasing numbers of people of all ages have been heeding their health professionals’ advice to get active for all of the health benefits exercise has to offer.
+In recent years, increasing numbers of people of all ages have been heeding their sports medicine doctor’s advice to get active for all of the health benefits exercise has to offer.
 But for some people — particularly those who overdo or who don’t properly train or warm up — these benefits can come at a price: sports injuries

 Fortunately, most sports injuries can be treated effectively, and most people who suffer injuries can return to a satisfying level of physical activity after an injury.
 Even better, many sports injuries can be prevented if people take the proper precautions.